See the Final EA

 National wildlife refuges also have an economic benefit for communities, according to a report prepared by the Service, "Banking on Nature."
 More information is available on the National Wildlife Refuge System website and in "Banking on Nature," (5.2 MB), which is available in portable document format.

-For more information on the U.S. Fish & Wildlife Service's involvement in restoring the Grand Kankakee Marsh or to express an opinion, you are welcome to call, write or e-mail the Division of Conservation Planning:
+For more information on the U.S. Fish & Wildlife Service's involvement in conservation efforts in the Kankakee Watershed or to express an opinion, you are welcome to call, write or e-mail the Division of Conservation Planning:

 E-mail the Division of Conservation Planning at: email@example.com